cugos/qgisworkshop_org/docs/source/workshop/pyqt.rst

 What it is
 ------------

-The Python bindings that wrap the Qt libraries.
-That means we can now use Python to interact build Qt applications instead of learning C++.
+PyQt refers to the Python bindings that wrap the C/C++ Qt libraries.
+That means we can now use Python to build Qt applications instead of learning C++.

 How it provided the idea behind PyQGIS
 --------------------------------------